dizco/AzureDevOps.InnerSource/README.md

    ```

 ## Deploying
-No guidance is provided on how and where to host this .NET service.
+A working dockerfile is provided.
+No further guidance is provided on how and where to host this .NET service.

 ## Breaking changes
 At this time, there is no guarantee on the stability of this template.
 Breaking changes may occur at any time.